In this article we describe the following procedures:

 Right-click on an existing connection.
-You receive the following context menu with three commands:
+The following context menu appears with three commands:

 The Active Connection is signed with a green checkmark in front of the address.

 For Jedox Web connections, you can define multiple connections in parallel, but for a complete functionality, one of these connections must be designated as the active connection.

 To publish Excel files in Jedox Web or to load Jedox spreadsheets from Jedox Web in Excel, the active connection must have the following entries:

 - A valid URL connection in the displayed format with a port specification (see screenshot below).